BasedHardware/omi-ringcentral-app/README.md

 - Verify all environment variables are set
 - Check build logs for specific errors
 - Ensure `REDIRECT_URI` matches RingCentral app

+### "Event/Task creation fails"
+- Verify `Team Messaging` and `Glip` scopes are enabled in RingCentral app
+- Check if you have permission to create events/tasks in your workspace
+- Events are created as Glip event attachments in your personal chat
+- Check Railway logs for specific API error messages

 ## 📁 Project Structure